sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ### Basket configuration

-This section is about sending to Hipay the basket during the transaction to the HiPay Enterprise TPP back office.
+This section addresses basket sending to the HiPay Enterprise back office during the transaction.
-This feature is still in beta version, thank you for approaching the support Hipay for its installation and configuration.
+Please note that this feature is still in beta version.
+For installation and configuration purposes, please contact our Business IT Services.

 ![](images/media/image-basket.png)

 |  Name    | Description|
 |----------|:-------------:|
 |  Activate basket   | Activate basket sending or not ("NO" by default)
-|  Attribute ean   |  EAN is not an magento attribute by default, so define your custom attribute if you want to send him in basket
+|  Attribute ean   |  EAN is not a Magento attribute by default: you must define your custom attribute if you want to send it in the basket
-|  Load attribute *  |  Because ean is not a default attribute, a product loading is necessary to get the value.
+|  Load attribute *  |  Because EAN is not a default attribute, product loading is necessary to get the value.
 You can avoid loading by adding the attribute to the order and quote.

 Please assume  **"Adjustement Fee"** or **"Adjustement Refund"** are not supported with basket for refunds.

-The product loading is carried into Hipay's helper which is **Data.php** when informations about product are retrieved.
-If you want avoid
-this loading wich is not fast, please add your ean attribute in **Quote** and **Order** model.
+Product loading is carried into HiPay's helper, which is **Data.php**, when information about the product is retrieved.
+If you want to avoid this loading, which is not fast, please add your EAN attribute in the **Quote** and **Order** model.

-There are several ways to do that but for example you may:
+There are several ways to do so.
+For example, you can:

-  1. Add your attribute in "order" and "quote" tables
+  1. Add your attribute in the "order" and "quote" tables.
-  1. Save your attribute in observer who listen *sales_quote_save_before*
+  2. Save your attribute in observer who listen *sales_quote_save_before* .
-  1. Upgrade your config.xml to transfer the attribute in the "Order" with :
+  3. Upgrade your config.xml to transfer the attribute in the "Order" with :

             <fieldsets>
                 <sales_convert_quote>